Our Model: Holistic Care

-We provide the mental healthcare through health education and support to clients with emotional needs.
+We provide mental healthcare through health education and support to clients with emotional needs.

 Malnutrition prevention and Treatment

-CHWs screen and treat for malnutrition in under.
+CHWs screen and treat for malnutrition in under five children.
 Severe malnutrition cases are referred to public health facilities.
 They make follow-up and recovery support in the home.

 Children with special needs